 How to protect a computer from ransomware

-protect a computer from ransomware
+How can you protect a computer from ransomware?

 Ransomware may be the most hated form of malware currently in existence.
 It’s easy to see why.
 A cybercriminal basically taunts the victim with the prospect of getting back what is rightfully theirs but does not make any promises about it.
 The best way to deal with ransomware is to avoid getting it in the first place.
 With that in mind, here is a guide on how to protect a computer from ransomware.